kulmajaba/tau-thesis-template/README.md

 Minimalist class and main document where imports can be removed more easily: `tauthesis-min.cls` and `main-min.tex`.
 Remember to remove the default document class (and preferably the default main document) If using these.

-## TODO

-- Leaving any of the fields empty in main.tex (e.g. \\title) will cause an error during compilation.
-Writing `~` into the field will fix this and the field remains empty
-- tauthesis: biblatex: URL will be printed always if available, for all bibtex types.
-Should this behavior be changed?
-- tauthesis: biblatex: DOIs are never printed, should this behavior be changed?
-- tauthesis: biblatex: series for thesis and thesis aliases will be printed, is the current format correct?
-- tauthesis: biblatex: standard, manual, unpublished formatting
-- tauthesis: listings: optional replacement with minted for better compatibility

 ## Citation

 - Numerical and Author-year